Managing Dates: Make your Course Pulse Friendly

 - Bulk edit items: To edit the date availability for multiple content items

 - Click Add Dates and Restrictions.
-You can add a Start Date, Due Date, and End Date for the content topics Note: At a minimum, the Due Date must be established so the content will appear in Brightspace Pulse
+You can add a Start Date, Due Date, and End Date for the content topics Note: At a minimum, the Due Date must be established so the content (individual topics and modules) will appear in Brightspace Pulse

 - Click Add Start Date and set the date and time that you want the content to become available to your students.